pycage/shellfish/doc/Main.md

 ## News

+### December 2022
+* Reworked the inner HTML and CSS update mechanisms for better performance when rendering content in a browser.

 ### November 2022
 * The nullish-coalescing operator (??) can now be used in Shui code.
 * The optional-chaining operator (?.) can now be used in Shui code.